ledenmat/ledenmat/README.md

 ### Hi there 👋
 - 👋 I’m Cedric Le Denmat @ledenmat
-- 👀 I’m interested in Applied ML and Distributed Computing
-- 🌱 I’m currently a senior studying Electrical and Computer Engineering at The Ohio State University
+- 🌱 I’m currently a master's student studying Electrical and Computer Engineering at The Ohio State University
-- 💞️ I’m looking to collaborate on any of the projects on my profile 😂
 - 📫 How to reach me: through my profile email
-- 💼 I'm currently looking for Summer 2024 internships!
+- 💼 I'm currently looking for Summer 2024 internships.
 Previously worked twice as a Software Engineer Intern for Disney in Seattle!

 <!--
 **ledenmat/ledenmat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.